tandemdude/hikari-lightbulb/docs/source/guides/commands.rst

 **Positional Arguments:**

-- ``name`` (required): The name of the command.
+- ``name`` (required) - The name of the command.
 This will be the string used to invoke the command for prefix commands, for application commands it will be sent to discord when the command is created.

-- ``description`` (required): The command's description.
+- ``description`` (required) - The command's description.
 This will show up beside the command name in the help command, and for slash commands it will be sent to discord when the command is created.

 **Keyword Arguments:**

-- ``aliases`` (optional): A sequence of aliases to use for the command's name.
+- ``aliases`` (optional) - A sequence of aliases to use for the command's name.
 These will also be able to invoke the command, but will only affect prefix commands.
 Application commands will not be aliased.

-- ``guilds`` (optional): A sequence of integer guild IDs that the command will be created in.
+- ``guilds`` (optional) - A sequence of integer guild IDs that the command will be created in.
 This only affects application commands.
 If a value is not set then the value passed in to ``default_enabled_guilds`` when the bot was initialised will be used instead.

-- ``parser`` (optional): The argument parser to use for the prefix command implementation of this command.
+- ``parser`` (optional) - The argument parser to use for the prefix command implementation of this command.

-- ``error_handler`` (optional): The error handler function to use for all errors thrown by this command.
+- ``error_handler`` (optional) - The error handler function to use for all errors thrown by this command.
 This can also be set later using the :obj:`lightbulb.commands.base.CommandLike.set_error_handler` method.
 The error handler function should take a single argument ``event``, which will be an instance of the :obj:`lightbulb.events.CommandErrorEvent` event.